IolandaManzali/watson-nodes/README.md

 DESCRIBE THAT

 Note that Node-RED in BlueMix will behave slightly differently than Node-RED stand-alone:

 1. The set of nodes available is different, BlueMix has extra nodes for DB access, but does not expose the `File` nodes.
  2. Node-RED in bluemix stores its persistent data (flows, libraries, credentials) in the co-installed Cloudant database named
 `nodered`.
 When using a Cloudant node with Node-RED on BlueMix, the list of available instances is automatically listed.
  3. Node-RED in BlueMix has built-in credential management, so you don't have to worry about exposing your services authentication data, they will be filled-in automatically from the sevices' credentialds defined for the application in BlueMix.
+ 4. Additional nodes in Node-RED on BlueMix are installed through cf and a specific procedure since there is no direct access to the npm package manager.

 ## Language Translation